craigp/fizzbuzz/README.md

 # fizzbuzz

-Because apparently you have to know how to do this..
+Because apparently you have to know how to do this.. (it's more fun in Elixir)